Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 	_Selecting the Patterns Filter_

 1. Scroll down the options until you find **Web and LAMP Server**.
 Press **ENTER** to select it, then press **ALT+T**, select **All listed packages...** and **Install All**.

+	>**NOTE**: When pressing enter you will see a plus beside Web and Lamp Server on the left side of the screen

 	![Installing Web and LAMP Server](images/installing-web-and-lamp-server.png?raw=true)